MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard-ukg-prepare.md

 ---
-title: Prerequisites and considerations for the Teams Shifts connector for UKG Dimensions
+title: Prerequisites and requirements for the Teams Shifts connector for UKG Dimensions
 author: lana-chin
 ms.author: v-chinlana
 manager: serdars